 Our city has a long history of nurturing and showcasing the most talented filmmakers in the entertainment industry.
 We want to give screenwriters the same level of exposure.
 We want to develop writers to work on studio films as well as high end independents.
 We are an independent screenwriting competition that wants to inspire, support, and develop writers at all levels to make great films that leave others touched, moved and inspired.
 And we love all kinds of scripts and stories from studio blockbusters to art house fare.
 No two paths are the same and no two stories are either.
-We accept scripts from all over the world not just the US and Canada and from artists of all shapes and sizes, colors and ethnicities, sexes and sexual orientations.
+We accept scripts from all over the world not just the US and Canada and from artists of all shapes and sizes from anywhere in the world as well.

 The Toronto Metropolitan Int'l Screenwriting Competition is a Cinema Public House production.

-Our aim is to open doors for aspiring writers in all genres the same way Sundance, Edinburgh, and Cannes open doors for filmmakers.
+Our aim is to open doors for aspiring writers in all genres the same way Sundance, Edinburgh, and Cannes opens doors for filmmakers.